Operation to steady China stocks a success, but patient comatose

-SHANGHAI/HONG KONG, Sept 9 (Reuters) - Tough medicine for China’s ailing stock markets has brought stability to prices, at least for now, but it has come at a cost; equities and futures are trading so thinly that they are in danger of flat lining.
+SHANGHAI/HONG KONG (Reuters) - Tough medicine for China’s ailing stock markets has brought stability to prices, at least for now, but it has come at a cost; equities and futures are trading so thinly that they are in danger of flat lining.

 The moves were welcomed by some, but the sharp drop in volumes also underlined how many investors have lost confidence in Beijing’s ability to manage the turmoil that saw stocks slide over 40 percent since June.